Sibo523/CPP_1/README.md

 # Graph

-This header file defines the `Graph` class within the `ariel` namespace, providing a flexible and efficient way to represent and manipulate graphs.
-The `Graph` class supports both directed and undirected graphs, allowing for a wide range of graph-based applications.
+`Graph` class withing the `ariel` namespace, providing simple implemantion of adjancacy matriix to represent a Graph.

 ## Class Overview